The cognitive science laboratory

 • Hauri, B. (2010).
 Unconscious decision making: A novel approach using expected utility theory (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Nigel Daly completed his Honours thesis in 2012 on decision making in relation to climate change.
+Nigel Daly completed his Honours Thesis in 2011/2012 on decision making in relation to climate change.

 • Daly, N. (2012).
 Risk taking in environmental decision-making: An examination by the framing effect (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Chris Cadonic completed his Honours thesis in 2012 on implicit learning.
-He went on to complete his MSc in Computational and Biological Engineering and is now a Machine Learner/Artificial Intelligence Developer at BOLDCommerce.
+Chris Cadonic completed his Honours Thesis in 2011/2012 on implicit learning.
+He went on to complete his MSc in Computational and Biological Engineering.

 • Cadonic, C. (2012).
 Awareness in the serial reaction time task and its implications for understanding amnesia (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Scott Bridgeman completed his Honours thesis in 2010 on serial recall
+Scott Bridgeman completed his Honours Thesis in 2009/2010 on serial recall

 • Bridgeman, S. (2010).
 Serial-recall of structured sequences (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Julianna Hurley completed her Honours thesis in 2010 on decision making and gambling.
-She went on to pursue a career in social work.
+Julianna Hurley completed her Honours Thesis in 2009/2010 on decision making in gambling contexts.

 • Hurley, J. (2010).
 The effect of near-misses on gambling behaviour during a simulated video lottery terminal (VLT) task (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Uliana Nevzorova completed an Undergraduate Student Research Award and her Honours thesis in 2010, both on artificial grammar learning.
+Uliana Nevzorova completed an Undergraduate Research Award (URA) and her Honours Thesis in 2009/2010, both on artificial grammar learning.
 Her thesis was recognized with a CPA Certificate of Academic Excellence.
-She went on to pursue a MA in Clinical Psychology and is now a practicing clinical psychologist.

 • Nevzorova, U. (2010).
 Artificial grammar learning in adults and children: Effects of acoustic boundaries (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Dr. Signy Holmes completed her Honours thesis in 2009 on implicit learning and amnesia.
+Dr. Signy Holmes completed her Honours Thesis in 2008/2009 on implicit learning and amnesia.
 Her thesis was recognized with the W. N. Ten Have Award for Best Thesis in Psychology and a CPA Certificate of Academic Excellence.
-Signy went on to pursue a degree in medicine and is now a Diagnostic Radiologist at Health Sciences Centre in Winnipeg.

 • Holmes, S. (2009).
 The effects of encoding time on recognition and classification task performance (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Courtney O'Brien completed her Honours thesis in 2009 on the relationship between classification and recognition.
-She is now a Youth Care Worker at Knowles Centre.
+Courtney O'Brien completed her Honours Thesis in 2008/2009 on the relationship between classification and recognition.

 • O’Brien, C. (2009).
 The influence of advice in classification and reasoning (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.

-Anthony Pranata completed his Honours thesis in 2008 on the relationship between classification and recognition.
+Anthony Pranata completed his Honours Thesis in 2007/2008 on the relationship between classification and recognition.
 His thesis was recognized with a CPA Certificate of Academic Excellence.
-He is now practicing law in British Columbia.

 • Pranata, A. (2008).
 The effect of categorization on recognition (Honours dissertation).
 University of Manitoba, Winnipeg, Manitoba.